Interview with author C. Nekole Porter

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book “A Voice, A Soul, A Man Speaks”?
+What were the key challenges you faced while writing your book “Tales of a Film Prop Man”?

 Q3.
 What books or authors have most influenced your own writing?